reynard-testing/reynard/util/viz/README.md

 # Visualisation tools for Reynard

-This directory contains python scripts to generate various figures from reynard output data.
+This directory contains python scripts to generate various figures from Reynard output data.

 ## Requirements